A laryngology fellowship is available at Bastian Voice Institute. Interested individuals should forward the following electronically:

 - Completed application form (see below)

-The contact person is Tiffany Schroeder, Office Supervisor, at firstname.lastname@example.org.
-Ms. Schroeder will also be happy to provide additional initial information by phone if you contact her at 630.724.1100.
+The contact person is Kyle Bell, Practice Manager, at firstname.lastname@example.org.
+Mr. Bell will also be happy to provide additional initial information by phone if you contact him at 630.724.1100.

-Bastian Voice Institute currently comprises a staff of ten.
-This includes two laryngologists as well as a physician’s assistant and one speech-language pathologist whose practice addresses only voice disorders.
+Bastian Voice Institute currently comprises a staff of eleven.
+This includes three laryngologists as well as a physician’s assistant whose practice addresses only voice disorders.
 We are also affiliated with Advocate Good Samaritan Hospital and Midwest Center for Day Surgery.

 To be eligible for consideration, an applicant must (by fellowship start date) be board-eligible or board-certified by the American Academy of Otolaryngology.
 He or she must be aiming for a career in laryngology with interest and aptitude in not only the medicine and surgery of the laryngopharynx, but also in voice disorders and vocal phenomenology.
 Ordinarily the latter requirement would include the ability to match pitch, musical aptitude, and in the best case, experience as a singer.

-The scope of our “full-service laryngology practice” at BVI can be understood best by perusing our website, laryngopedia.com; visiting our facilities; and /or phone conversation, which can be arranged by Ms. Schroeder.
+The scope of our “full-service laryngology practice” at BVI can be understood best by perusing our website, laryngopedia.com; visiting our facilities; and /or phone conversation, which can be arranged by Mr. Bell.
 In brief, however, training is available in the following areas:

 - Diagnostics, particularly the Integrative Model